jjkirn/Autoruns-Powershell/README.md

 # Autoruns-Powershell
+===Heading 1
 This project is based on several items:
+---Heading 1.1
-#Enum 1 A Windows 7 Pro instance that runs scrips periodically
+A Windows 7 Pro instance that runs scrips periodically
++++Heading 1.1.1
-#>Enum 1.1 This computer should have at lease PowerShell 5.1 installed an Remoting enabled
+This computer should have at lease PowerShell 5.1 installed an Remoting enabled
++++Heading 1.1.2
-#>Enum1.2 A directory C:/sysinternals with the following tools installed:
+A directory C:/sysinternals with the following tools installed:
 ---C:/sysinternals/autoruns/...
 #>Enum 1.3 A directory C:/ with the following folders created
 --- C:/ar_archive